Molecular nanotechnology: Medical nanorobots

 One of the most important applications of MNT would be medical nanorobotics or nanomedicine, an area pioneered by Robert Freitas in numerous books and papers.
 The ability to design, build, and deploy large numbers of medical nanorobots would, at a minimum, make possible the rapid elimination of disease and the reliable and relatively painless recovery from physical trauma.
 Medical nanorobots might also make possible the convenient correction of genetic defects, and help to ensure a greatly expanded lifespan.
 More controversially, medical nanorobots might be used to augment natural human capabilities.
 One study has reported on how conditions like tumors, arteriosclerosis, blood clots leading to stroke, accumulation of scar tissue and localized pockets of infection can possibly be addressed by employing medical nanorobots.

 Utility fog

-Another proposed application of molecular nanotechnology is "utility fog" — in which a cloud of networked microscopic robots (simpler than assemblers) would change its shape and properties to form macroscopic objects and tools in accordance with software commands.
+Another proposed application of molecular nanotechnology is "utility fog" – in which a cloud of networked microscopic robots (simpler than molecular assemblers) would change its shape and properties to form macroscopic objects and tools in accordance with software commands.
 Rather than modify the current practices of consuming material goods in different forms, utility fog would simply replace many physical objects.

 Phased-array optics

 Yet another proposed application of MNT would be phased-array optics (PAO).
 However, this appears to be a problem addressable by ordinary nanoscale technology.
 PAO would use the principle of phased-array millimeter technology but at optical wavelengths.
-This would permit the duplication of any sort of optical effect but virtually.
-Users could request holograms, sunrises and sunsets, or floating lasers as the mood strikes.
-PAO systems were described in BC Crandall's Nanotechnology: Molecular Speculations on Global Abundance in the Brian Wowk article "Phased-Array Optics."
+This would permit duplicating any sort of optical effect, but virtually.
+Users could request holograms, sunrises and sunsets, or floating lasers as desired.
+PAO systems were described in BC Crandall's Nanotechnology: Molecular Speculations on Global Abundance in the Brian Wowk article Phased-Array Optics.